fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 2. [The improvements to make a Token service-friendly](#service-friendly-服務友善化-補強)
 3. [The improvements in healthy tokenisation](#tokenisation-代幣化-補強)

-As the most basic and most common way of controlling and storing Tokens, ERC-20 has proved to be a feasible direction, but because of different implementations, the gas consumption and mathematical safety of execution, many Tokens have suffered denial-of-service or financial loss.
+As the most basic and most common way of controlling and storing Tokens, ERC-20 has proved to be a feasible direction, but because of different implementations such as the gas consumption and mathematical safety of execution, many Tokens have suffered denial-of-service or financial loss.

 We did the optimizations and strict mathematical checks for the implementation of `transfer` and `approve`, and how to store `balance` and `allowance`.